andrewapple/jba-spelling-bee-prep/README.md

 My daughter has advanced in her school spelling bee three years in a row.
 (Go Juju!)

-I build a new web app each year to help her practice.
+I build a new web app each year to help her practice, and I always add one or two new features.

+## How It Works

+The app is the epitome of user friendly.
+However, I love explaining things.
+Humor me.

+1. Click